Student/Teacher Ratio – 22 to 1

 Social Studies: In order to better understand the world in which we live, students focus on ancient world history and incorporate map and geography skills with higher-level thinking skills.
 The text My World History, is accessible online as well.

 Computers: Computer activities are integrated into all areas of the curriculum.
 Starting in the 2019-2020 school year, students will have 1-to-1 Chromebooks, meaning that students will have 24/7 access to a Chromebook laptop computer.
 Chromebooks are used all period in math class, and several classes require daily or weekly usage of Google Docs.

-Physical Education: Physical Education is a class designed to provide aerobic exercise, appreciation for physical fitness, and learned skills in individual and team athletics.
-Students are required to dress in designated PE attire for this class.
+Physical Education: Physical Education is designed to help students develop an appreciation for physical fitness by providing aerobic exercise and learned skills in order to participate safely in individual and team athletics.
+Students are required to dress appropriately for exercise including proper footwear.

 Art: The creative side of each student is nurtured through art instruction.
 Projects are planned to coordinate with the church year and the curriculum.